• Skip to primary navigation

 Notes

-• Store baked cookies at room temperature in tightly sealed ziptop bag for up to 5 days
+• Store baked cookies at room temperature in tightly sealed ziptop bag for up to 5 days.

 • Cookies may be frozen as well.
 Wrap each individually in plastic wrap and store in freezer-safe bag for up to 3 months.
 Warm gently in microwave by unwrapping and placing on a microwave-safe plate.
-Heat at 50% power for 1-2 minutes until thawed and warm to the touch in the enter
+Heat at 50% power for 1-2 minutes until thawed and warm to the touch in the center.

 • I have not tested a vegan version, but here are my suggestions for vegan substitutions in this recipe.
 Substitute the honey for more applesauce or use pitted dates that have been soaked in hot water and pureed.
-For the eggs, replace with flax eggs
+For the eggs, replace with flax eggs.

 Nutrition

-Serving: 1serving | Calories: 185kcal | Carbohydrates: 32.2g | Protein: 3.6g | Fat: 3.8g | Saturated Fat: 2.8g | Cholesterol: 37.2mg | Sodium: 131.8mg | Fiber: 3g | Sugar: 16.9g
+Serving: 1 cookie | Calories: 185kcal | Carbohydrates: 32.2g | Protein: 3.6g | Fat: 3.8g | Saturated Fat: 2.8g | Cholesterol: 37.2mg | Sodium: 131.8mg | Fiber: 3g | Sugar: 16.9g

 Did you make this recipe?Tag @kickassbaker on Instagram so I can see!